MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 ## Visuals with selection

-If your visual interacts with other visuals by using [Selection](https://github.com/PowerBi-Projects/PowerBI-visuals/blob/master/Tutorial/Selection.md), you can add bookmark support in one of two ways:
+If your visual interacts with other visuals using [Selection](https://github.com/PowerBi-Projects/PowerBI-visuals/blob/master/Tutorial/Selection.md), you can add bookmark support in one of two ways:

 * Through [InteractivityService](#use-interactivityservice-to-restore-bookmark-selections) to manage selections, use the `applySelectionFromFilter`.
 This is the easier and preferred method.

-* If your visual doesn't use **InteractivityService**, use the [SelectionManager](#use-selectionmanager-to-restore-bookmark-selections) to reset the selection.
+* Through [SelectionManager](#use-selectionmanager-to-restore-bookmark-selections), if your visual doesn't use **InteractivityService**.

 ### Use **InteractivityService** to restore bookmark selections